 ENGIE's Personal Data Protection Policy defines the objectives, means and governance that enable the entities concerned to comply with the regulations in this area.

 The principles it sets out are to be put into practice by all entities carrying out processing of personal data.
-The ENGIE Business Units have appointed Data Privacy Managers in charge of coordinating personal data protection activities.
-Their missions are, in particular, the implementation of the Group Policy at the level of the BU or Entity, the advice and information of the data controllers, ensuring compliance with the regulations on the protection of personal data within their scope, raising employee awareness...
+The ENGIE Regional Hubs, Business Entities and GBS have appointed Data Privacy Managers in charge of coordinating personal data protection activities.
+Their missions are, in particular, the implementation of the Group Policy at the level of the Regional Hub, the Business Entity, GBS or Entity, the advice and information of the data controllers, ensuring compliance with the regulations on the protection of personal data within their scope, raising employee awareness...

 At Group level, the Data Privacy Committee brings together the Data Privacy Managers on a quarterly basis and aims to ensure the management of cross-functional activities relating to the protection of personal data.

-The data privacy risk is assessed each year within the BUs and consolidated at Group level as part of the Group's annual risk analysis process (ERM).
+The data privacy risk is assessed each year within the Regional Hubs, the Business Entities and GBS and is consolidated at Group level as part of the Group's annual risk analysis process (ERM).

 The protection of personal data within ENGIE has its own control framework which is supported by the annual internal control exercise (INCOME).